Physics-inspired Equivariant Descriptors of Non-bonded Interactions

 In light of the analytical results discussed above, these observations are unsurprising.
 In fact, it is more insightful to comment on the residual errors.
 First, it is clear that the choice of a physically constrained model affects its applicability to other types of interactions.
 The performance of a $V^{(1)}$ linear model for a $1/r^6$ potential, or those of a $V^{(6)}$ for $1/r$ are comparable or worse to those of a SR model.
 Second, interactions-adapted models achieve high accuracy, but there is a residual error, which is due to the finite Gaussian smearing of the atoms and convergence of the reciprocal space sum in the implementation.
-While Ewald-based methods in classical MD, including PME \cite{darden_particle_1993}, SPME\cite{essmann_smooth_1995} and P3M\cite{eastwood_particle-particleparticle-mesh_1988} correct for the Gaussian smearing by using a compensating SR part \cite{frenkel_understanding_2002}, the LODE descriptor itself does not contain such corrections.
+While Ewald-based methods in classical molecular dynamics, including PME \cite{darden_particle_1993}, SPME\cite{essmann_smooth_1995} and P3M\cite{eastwood_particle-particleparticle-mesh_1988} correct for the smearing by using a compensating SR part \cite{frenkel_understanding_2002}, the LODE descriptor itself does not contain such corrections.
 This would not be an issue in practice, however, since one typically combines LODE together with SR representations for more complex systems.
-The slightly slower convergence of the optimized radial basis can also be explained by the finite Gaussian smearing, and the cutoff radius for the integration in Eq. \eqref{V_projection}, leading to discrepancies between the true potential and the LODE coefficients that can be compensated with a sufficient amount of data and/or fitting coefficients.
+The slightly slower convergence of the optimized radial basis can also be explained by the finite Gaussian smearing, and the cutoff radius for the integration in Equation \eqref{V_projection}, leading to discrepancies between the true potential and the LODE coefficients that can be compensated with a sufficient amount of data and/or fitting coefficients.

-From this first example, we conclude that a single $l=0$ component of the extended LODE framework (1) is sufficiently expressive to learn a long-range potential with matching exponent with high accuracy and (2) has an increased efficiency due to a better choice of radial basis.
-Armed with descriptors that have a rigorous physical interpretation, but can be easily combined with arbitrary ML frameworks, we can now explore the interplay between descriptors, model architecture, and type of long-range interactions in a more realistic setting.
+From this first example, we conclude that a single $l=0$ component of the extended LODE framework (1) is sufficiently expressive to learn a LR potential with matching exponent with high accuracy and (2) has an increased efficiency due to a better choice of radial basis.
+Beyond such pair or two-body potentials, we also show in \autoref{si-sec:manybody} how higher order invariants built from the LODE coefficients can be used to learn three-body dispersion, supporting the more general result that the framework is also capable of treating many-body LR effects.
+Armed with descriptors that have a rigorous physical interpretation, but can be easily combined with arbitrary ML frameworks, we can now explore the interplay between descriptors, model architecture, and type of LR interactions using a more challenging dataset, with target properties obtained from actual quantum mechanical methods.